How to Read a Purchase Order (PO): Every Field Explained

 From reading the PO to using its data

 Understanding the fields is step one; the practical job is capturing them.
 If the PO arrived as a PDF or a scan, AI extraction reads it the same way you just did, by meaning rather than position, and returns structured rows.
+For photographed or scanned paper orders specifically, the purchase order image to Excel converter handles the ones with no text layer at all.
 From there you can convert the purchase order to Excel or export it to CSV and import the data into your ERP.
 Teams clearing a stack of supplier orders use bulk purchase order processing to do the whole batch at once, and accounts payable groups rely on purchase order extraction for AP teams to turn the same documents into match-ready data.
+If you are still choosing a tool for this, the roundup of the best purchase order OCR software compares what each one actually reads.

 The PO is only the first document in a chain.
-Once goods arrive and the supplier bills you, your AP team matches the invoice back to these same PO fields, which is the work an accounts payable automation platform handles end to end.
+Once goods arrive and the supplier bills you, your AP team matches the invoice back to these same PO fields (the two documents are easy to confuse, so it helps to know how a purchase order differs from an invoice), which is the work an accounts payable automation platform handles end to end.
 The invoice itself often needs the same field-by-field capture, which is what invoice data extraction does on the billing side.
 And businesses that process many document types beyond POs, such as contracts, packing slips, and receipts, often standardize on a broader document data extraction platform for all of them.

 Frequently asked questions